justicephysics/humanos2.0/partners.md

 ## The Movement Is Already Alive

-The Virtual Nalanda is public.
+The Justice Physics Nalanda is public.
 The canal ontology is proven.
 The cosmos shows us the way.
 The only thing missing is **you**.

 *“We are temporary arrangements of Y‑units, thinking together.
 Let’s make our X‑steps count.”*